 That appeal fell on deaf ears.

-Also notable in last year’s speech was the announcement of a commission to look at a pivotal issue in the 2012 elections that could have been disproportionately problematic for Black people: voter access.
-Earlier this month that commission issued a report on ways to make voting easier, such as an interstate exchange of voter lists to guard against fraud and expansion of early voting.
+Also notable in the 2013 speech was the announcement of a commission to look at a pivotal issue in the 2012 elections that could have been disproportionately problematic for Black people: voter access.
+In 2014 that commission issued a report on ways to make voting easier, such as an interstate exchange of voter lists to guard against fraud and expansion of early voting.
 (PDF)

 Notable Quote of 2013:

 We must all do our part to make sure our God-given rights are protected here at home.
 That includes one of the most fundamental rights of a democracy: the right to vote.
 When any American, no matter where they live or what their party, are denied that right because they can’t afford to wait for five or six or seven hours just to cast their ballot, we are betraying our ideals.

 So tonight, I’m announcing a nonpartisan commission to improve the voting experience in America.
 And it definitely needs improvement.
 I’m asking two long-time experts in the field — who, by the way, recently served as the top attorneys for my campaign and for Governor Romney’s campaign — to lead it.
 We can fix this, and we will.
 The American people demand it, and so does our democracy.

 2012: “You can call this class warfare all you want.”

 The tone of this State of the Union address, which came in a campaign year, had a distinctly “mission accomplished” ring to it.
 With the killing of Osama bin Laden, the President capitalized on his newfound reputation as a strong military leader, “For the first time in nine years, there are no Americans fighting in Iraq,” declared President Obama, just moments after beginning.
 “For the first time in two decades, Osama bin Laden is not a threat to this country.”